Diagrammatic representations of Generalized Temperley-Lieb algebras of affine type $\widetilde{B}$ and $\widetilde{D}$: The algebra isomorphism

-\begin{Theorem} The $\Zd$-algebras $\mathcal{M}[\db]$ and $\DB$ are equal.
-Moreover, the set of admissible diagrams is a basis for $\DB$. \end{Theorem}
+\begin{Theorem} The $\Zd$-algebras $\mathcal{M}[\dbD]$ and $\DD$ are equal.
+Moreover, the set of admissible diagrams is a basis for $\DD$. \end{Theorem}

-\begin{proof} We know that $\{b_w \mid w \in \FC(\Bn)\}$ is a basis of $\TL(\Bn)$, hence by Proposition~\ref{factorization} and the fact that the images of any $b_w$ is an admissible diagram (by Lemmas \ref{PZZheaps}, \ref{Pheaps} and \ref{ALTheaps}) it follows that $\mathcal{M}[\db]$ is a $\Zd$-subalgebra of $\PLRn$.
-Since the simple diagrams are in $\mathcal{M}[\db]$ and $\DB$ is the smallest algebra containing them, then the two algebras are equal.
-Being the set of admissible diagrams a basis for $\mathcal{M}[\db]$ then the statement is proved. \end{proof}
+\begin{proof} We know that $\{b_w \mid w \in \FC(\Dn)\}$ is a basis of $\TL(\Dn)$, hence by Proposition~\ref{factorization} and the fact that the image of any $b_w$ is an admissible diagram (by Lemmas \ref{PZZheaps}, \ref{Pheaps} and \ref{ALTheaps}) it follows that $\mathcal{M}[\dbD]$ is a $\Zd$-subalgebra of $\PLRn$.
+Since the simple diagrams are in $\mathcal{M}[\dbD]$ and $\DD$ is the smallest algebra containing them, then the two algebras are equal.
+By Proposition \ref{prop:basis}, the set of admissible diagrams is a basis for $\mathcal{M}[\dbD]$, then the statement is proved. \end{proof}

 We can finally prove our main result.